lightbend/fdp-sample-applications/README.md

 To run KillrWeather in an FDP Cluster, you'll need to start by installing the services it needs.

-If not already installed, install our Kafka distribution, InfluxDB using [this GitHub repo](https://github.com/typesafehub/fdp-influxdb-docker-images), and use the Universe/Catalog to install Grafana and Cassandra.
+If not already installed, install Kafka using Fast Data Platform Manager.
+Install InfluxDB using the `fdp-influxdb-docker-images` package that's part of the Fast Data Platform distribution.
+Install Grafana and Cassandra using the DC/OS Catalog.
 More information about InfluxDB and Grafana is provided below in _Monitoring and Viewing Results_

 After installing Cassandra, run the commands above in _Cassandra Setup_.